Winter War

 The total runtime of Winter War is 140 minutes (2h 20m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.3/10, and global collection metrics, Winter War stands as a challenging project for the creators.
-It remains an essential piece of the 2017 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.3/10, and global performance metrics, Winter War is classified as a FLOP.
+It remains an essential part of the 2017 cinematic calendar.

 Frequently Asked Questions